 Implants are the best method for tooth restoration and replacement.
 They are the next best thing to a natural tooth.

-How Do I Know If a Dental Bridge is Right For Me?
+How Do You Know If a Dental Bridge is Right for You?

 - Have gum disease